owncast/owncast.github.io/content/docs/broadcasting.md

 # Setting up your Broadcasting software

+### Compatibility

+In general Owncast is compatible with any software that uses `RTMP` to broadcast to a remote server.  `RTMP` is what all the major live streaming services use, so if you're currently using one of those it's likely that you can point your existing software at your Owncast instance instead.

+However, we haven't tested with everything.
+So if you're using something specific [we'd love to hear what software you're using and the results](https://github.com/gabek/owncast/issues/new).
+If you're finding yourself running into issues, we'd love to help troubleshoot.

 ### Using with OBS / Streamlabs

 OBS is a pretty good piece of free software that will get you streaming from your own computer right away.